UnitTestBot/jacodb/cfgDesign.md

      * internally I think this will be represented just as an ArrayList
      * there is no need to store it as basic array
      */
-    val instructions: List<JcInstruction>
+    val instructions: List<JcInst>

     /**
+     * previous instruction in the raw instruction list */ fun previous(jcInst: JcInst): JcInst

+    /**
+     * next instruction in the raw instruction list
+     */
+    fun next(jcInst: JcInst): JcInst

+    /**
+     * incoming edges in the control flow of a method */ fun predecessors(jcInst: JcInst): List<JcInst>

+    /**
+     * outgoing edges in the control flow of a method */ fun successors(jcInst: JcInst): List<JcInst>

+    /**
+     * implicit outgoing edges, that indicate control
+     * flow during exception occurrence
+     */
+    fun implicitSuccessors(): List<JcExceptionReceiver>

+    /**
-     * simple way to access all entries/exits of a graph */ val instructionEntry: JcInstruction val instructionExits: List<JcInstruction>
+     * simple way to access all entries/exits of a graph */ val instructionEntry: JcInst val instructionExits: List<JcInst>
     val exceptionExits: List<JcExceptionReceiver>

     /**
-     * basic blocks of a graph, computed on request
+     * basic blocks of a graph
+     * computed lazily once for each graph
      */
     val basicBlocks: List<JcBasicBlock>

+    /**
+     * instructions that belong to a giver block
+     * boundries of blocks are stored in the JcGraph to simplify
+     * the process of their synchronization when graph is modified */ fun instructions(basicBlock: JcBasicBlock): List<JcInst>

     // todo
-    // maybe this should be converted into a function
-    // that explicitly states that basic blocks are computed on request

-    // todo
-    //need to decide how to keep basic blocks synced with
-    // the JcGraph in case it has been changed

-    // todo
     // also we need to provide entry/exit access for
     // basic block API, but we need to decide about handling exceptions
     // in basic blocks first
 }

-class JcBasicBlock { // todo: maybe JcBlock is better?
+class JcBasicBlock {
-    // internal implementation details
     /**
-     * still considering storing a reference to a JcGraph in blocks
-     * I think that if we store it inside CFG elements, the API will be much better */ internal var graph: JcGraph? = null

-    /**
-     * internally basic block just stores the range of indices */ internal var startIndexInclusive: Int internal var endIndexExclusive: Int

-    // API
-    /**
-     * instructions that belong to this block
-     */
-    val instructions: List<JcInstruction>

-    /**
      * incoming edges of a control flow graph
      */
     val predecessors: List<JcBasicBlock>

     /**
      * outgoing edges of a control flow graph
      */
     val successors: List<JcBasicBlock>

     // todo
     // need to think about exceptions in the basic
     // block API.
 Should we represent exception edges
     // as implicit edges, or explicit edges?
 Should we
     // explicitly distinguish catch blocks from the
     // usual blocks?

-    // todo
-    // also, should basic blocks provide a way to modify
-    // the CFG, or should just be 'views' that do not have
-    // modification interface?
-In my opinion, latter is better }
+}

 /**
  * represents an exception receiver in a method.
 It can be
- * either a JcCatchInstruction (if there is a catch instruction in a method
+ * either a JcCatchInst (if there is a catch instruction in a method
  * that handles thrown exception) or a synthetic exit node in a graph */ interface JcExceptionReceiver

 /**
  * represents an instruction of control flow graph
- * example implementations:
- * - JcAssignInstruction
- * - JcGotoInstruction
- * - JcIfInstruction
- * - JcCallInstruction
- * - JcReturnInstruction
- * - etc.
  */
-sealed class JcInstruction { // todo: maybe JcInst is better?
+sealed class JcInst {
-    // internal implementation details
-    /**
-     * still considering storing a reference to a JcGraph in instructions
-     * it does complicate the serialization/deserialization a little and has
-     * other small disadvantages.
-But I think that if we store it inside
-     * CFG elements, the API will be much better
-     */
-    internal var graph: JcGraph? = null

-    /**
-     * index of an instruction in the JcGraph
-     */
-    internal var index: Int = -1

     // API
     /**
      * simple way to get *all* the JcExpressions of an instruction
-     * sometimes it is convenient, need to think do we need it or not */ val operands: List<JcExpression>
+     * sometimes it is convenient, need to think do we need it or not */ val operands: List<JcExpr>

-    // 'raw' instruction list api
+    abstract fun clone(): JcInst

+    // internal function to keep all the indices inside the instruction
+    // synced with the JcGraph in case it has been changed
+    // mainly required for jump instructions
+    internal open fun updateIndices(start: Int, offset: Int) {}
+}

+// JcInst implementations
+class JcAssignInst : JcInst()
+class JcEnterMonitorInst : JcInst() class JcExitMonitorInst : JcInst() class JcCallInst : JcInst() class JcCatchInst : JcInst() class JcGotoInst : JcInst() class JcIfInst : JcInst()

+// todo
+// do we need this kind of instruction for declaring variables of a method?
+// added this for more similarity with Jimple class JcIdentityInst : JcInst()

+class JcNopInst : JcInst()
+class JcReturnInst : JcInst()
+class JcSwitchInst : JcInst()

 /**
-     * previous instruction in the raw instruction list */ val previous: JcInstruction

-    /**
-     * next instruction in the raw instruction list
+ * represents an expression used in the JcInst
  */
-    val next: JcInstruction

-    // control flow api
+sealed class JcExpr {
     /**
-     * incoming edges in the control flow of a method */ val predecessors: List<JcInstruction>
+     * simple way to get *all* the JcExpressions of an instruction
+     * sometimes it is convenient, need to think do we need it or not */ val operands: List<JcValue>
+}

+// JcExpr implementations
+class JcAddExpr : JcExpr()
+class JcAndExpr : JcAnd()
+// ... all binary operations
+class JcCastExpr : JcCastExpr() class JcCmpExpr : JcExpr() class JcCmpgExpr : JcExpr() class JcCmplExpr : JcExpr() class JcEqExpr : JcExpr()
+// ... all binary cmp operations
+class JcLengthExpr : JcExpr()
+class JcNegExpr : JcExpr()
+class JcNewExpr : JcExpr()
+class JcNewArrayExpr : JcExpr() class JcInstanceOfExpr : JcExpr() class JcDynamicCallExpr : JcExpr() class JcVirtualCallExpr : JcExpr() class JcStaticCallExpr : JcExpr() class JcSpecialCallExpr : JcExpr()

 /**
-     * outgoing edges in the control flow of a method */ val successors: List<JcInstruction>

-    /**
-     * implicit outgoing edges, that indicate control
-     * flow during exception occurrence
-     */
-    val implicitSuccessors: List<JcExceptionReceiver>

-    // todo
-    // need to decide do we want instructions to be mutable or not }

-/**
- * represents an expression used in the JcInstruction
- * example implementations:
- * - JcAddExpression, JcSubExpression, etc.
- * - JcValue
- * - etc.
- */
-sealed class JcExpression // todo: maybe JcExpr is better?

-/**
  * represents a single value
- * example implementations:
- * - JcConstant
- * - JcLocalVariable
- * - JcArgument
- * - JcThis
  */
+sealed class JcValue

+// JcValue implementations
-sealed class JcValue : JcExpression()
+sealed class JcConstant : JcValue() class JcBoolConstant : JcConstant() class JcByteConstant : JcConstant()
+// ... all primitive constants
+class JcStringConstant : JcConstant() class JcClassConstant : JcConstant() class JcMethodHandle : JcConstant() class JcNullConstant : JcConstant()

+class JcThisRef : JcValue()
+class JcArgument : JcValue()
+class JcLocalVariable : JcValue()
 ```